itsrobli/depreciation-rate-classifier/README.md

 I would note from experience that the accuracy of the predictions is highly dependent on good training data.
 This sample data creates decent results if the language used is very similar to it.

-The best data to use would be actual descriptions of items from a REIT's fixed asset/depreciation register and underlying acocunting transaction descriptions.
+The best data to use would be actual descriptions of items from a REIT's fixed asset/depreciation register and underlying accounting transaction descriptions.
 Unfortunately, this data is proprietary to organisations unless donated to this repo.

 However, I have some [ideas](#next-iteration) to generate some data.